Richard (Dick) Norval Fults

 Dick died as he lived: with tolerance, optimism, patience, generosity of spirit, curiosity, humor, strength and grace.

-Dick was born on March 26th in Lawton, Oklahoma, the son of Dixie and Norval Fults.
-Dick’s personality was greatly shaped by his Okie roots, growing up next door to his grandparents, Stanley and Mary Arlena Bates.
-He had many stories from those times, as well as colorful anecdotes from life lessons learned working at Billy Bob’s Pawn Shop and Pont Ramey’s pool hall.
+Dick was born on March 26th, 1946 in Lawton, OK, the son of Dixie and Norval Fults, and stepson of Bob Agnew.
+Dick’s personality was greatly shaped by his Oklahoma roots, growing up next door to his grandparents, Stanley and Mary Arlena Bates.
+He had many colorful stories from those times, as well as life lessons learned working for Billy Bob Ramey at the local pawn shop and racking balls at Pont Ramey’s pool hall.

 A graduate of Southwestern State, Dick permanently left Oklahoma for California, settling in LA and later the San Francisco Bay Area.
 One of Dick’s life-changing events was his 1979 purchase of an Apple II computer.
 Shortly afterward, he founded his first business, Microshows, hosting computer swap meets for similarly minded hobbyists.

 Although a man of science, Dick’s exceptional curiosity and intelligence made him knowledgeable on a wide range of topics.
-His interests included science, ham radio, astronomy, photography, flying, quantum physics, sci-fi, politics, history, computers, electronics, food (the greasier, the better!) and cooking.
+His interests included science, ham radio, astronomy, photography, quantum physics, sci-fi, politics, computers, electronics, flying, sailing, traveling, food (the greasier, the better!) and cooking.

-He loved figuring out how things worked and using his ingenious mind to create, improve or repair things.
+He loved figuring out how things worked and using his ingenuity to create, improve or repair things.
 That inventive mind was behind Dick’s second business, Flash and Pass, producing flash card study aids for folks preparing for their ham radio and pilot licenses.

 Dick was a once-in-a-lifetime friend: a multi-faceted, uniquely interesting man who was deeply loved, cherished, and treasured.
 He is truly irreplaceable.